o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/tutorial-collisions-targets.md

 1. Verify that the **spawner** entity looks like the following\.
 ![\[The components and properties for the spawner entity.\]](/images/userguide/scripting/script-canvas/script-canvas-entity-spawner.png)

-## Step 5: Set Up the Input Binding for the Projectile<a name="script-canvas-tutorial-collisions-targets-step-five"></a>
+## Step 5: Set Up the Input Binding for the Projectile {#script-canvas-tutorial-collisions-targets-step-five}

 Now that you've added the **Spawner** component, you can set up the input binding to shoot the projectile when you press the **Spacebar**\.